TimurMisharin/DockerGenie/README.md

 We appreciate your contributions!
 Whether it's a bug report, new feature, correction, or additional documentation, we welcome your issues and pull requests.

+## Feedback & Contributing

+- If you find a bug or want a new feature, please [create an issue](https://github.com/TimurMisharin/DockerGenie/issues).
+- If you want to contribute, please feel free to [create a pull request](https://github.com/TimurMisharin/DockerGenie/pulls).

 ## License

 This project is licensed under the terms of the [MIT license](LICENSE).